 1. Application confirmed

 Once you’ve applied and paid your advance payment (if applicable), we'll send you a confirmation email.
 If you mentioned additional requirements, please ensure you upload the relevant supporting medical evidence.
 We'll be in touch if we require further information.

 2. Receive your room offer*

-Room offers are sent out in the middle of August on UK A level results day, and will contain an offer of a room detailing the college, room type and let length.
+Room offers are sent out from UK A level results day, and will contain an offer of a room detailing the college, room type and let length.